 Upon successful completion of this combined course you will be awarded both RYA Day Skipper Theory and Practical certificates.

-Breakfasts, lunches, refreshments and two evening meals during the practical course
+Breakfasts, lunches, refreshments and two evening meals per week

 Loan of quality wet weather gear, lifejacket and harness line

 |2020 Express Day Skipper 9 Day Theory & Practical Combined|